FanDuel promo code: Get $300 in bonus bets for Cowboys vs. Eagles and Week 1 NFL picks on Thursday

-FanDuel promo code: Get $300 bonus bets for Cowboys vs. Eagles, NFL games on Thursday, September 4
+FanDuel promo code: Get $300 bonus with a $5 bet for Cowboys vs. Eagles, NFL games on Thursday, September 4

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first NFL or MLB wager of $5 or more wins

-The NFL is officially back on Thursday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-You can use the latest FanDuel promo code to raise your bankroll for Eagles vs. Cowboys in the 2025 NFL Kickoff Game at 8:20 p.m.
-ET.
+The NFL returns on Thursday night, and new users can get in the action with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+You can also use the latest FanDuel promo code to raise your bankroll for more NFL betting.
+The Dallas Cowboys travel to play the Philadelphia Eagles in the 2025 NFL Kickoff Game at 8:20 p.m.
+ET on Thursday.
+There are also six games on the MLB schedule, including Dodgers vs. Pirates and Yankees vs. Astros.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code